 I started solo traveling in the summer of 2015.
-While the past two years are only the beginning of my backpacking journey, I’ve been back and forth between China and Canada a good dozen times growing up.
+While the past couple years are only the beginning of my backpacking journey, I’ve been back and forth between China and Canada a good dozen times growing up.
 The initial years were filled with sobs and weariness, but moving about slowly became second nature.

 So, it always surprises me when people ask me the same two questions.

 But now I realize that I have long been accustomed to different settings and thus have unconsciously adopted a range of safety precautions- even defense mechanisms that keep me alive and running during some more adventurous trips.

 To really dive into the nitty-gritty of female solo traveling does open up a much discussed, yet still questioned movement.
 Below, I will get into common questions, concerns, and tips for my fellow lady friends.
 Of course, some bits are applicable to all travelers regardless of gender.

 There isn’t a straightforward answer to this question.
 When you are far from family and friends in a foreign city, it is a given that you may feel a bit of a heartache for some familiar company.

 But truth be told, the amount of times I’ve felt fulfilled by a sight or a conversation with a stranger far outnumbers those periods of isolation.